lud/CRM-Connectors/Samples/Salesforce Lightning/2018 Winter API v41.0/Simple Sample/readme.md

 * the actual Kiamo CRM Connector class (plus the required configuration),
 * an Integration Manager class, which hold the responsibility to interact with the external CRM (authentication, Web Services requests),
 * an Entities Manager class, which hold the responsibility to map the raw received results into Kiamo formatted data,
+* a command line tester, which helps the integration and the main feature tests step by step.
 * some helpers (a simple logger, a CURL requests manager, ...).

 Basically, a classic use case is the following :